LauraVEkris/openrowingmonitor/docs/rower_settings.md

 If you want something special, or if your rower isn't in there, this guide will help you set it up.
 Please note that determining these settings is quite labor-intensive, and typically some hard rowing is involved.
 As said, if you find suitable settings for a new type of rower, please send in the data and settings, so we can add it to OpenRowingMonitor and make other users happy as well.

 ## Check that OpenRowingMonitor works

+Before we dive into the settings themselves, we need to check OpenRowingMonitor's install.

+### Checking that the software works

 First check you need to do is to check the status of the OpenRowingMonitor service, which you can do with the command: